 "Since I'd previously used hyaluronic acid and know how important it is to adding and retaining moisture in the skin, I knew what to expect with this product.
 It applied easily and definitely delivered on the promise of adding and retaining moisture for the skin.
 Honestly, I can't tell a difference between this serum and hyaluronic acid serums 10 times the price!"

-"I was aware that niacinamide is important to help improve the appearance of enlarged pores, uneven skin tone, dullness, and fine lines.
+"I was aware that niacinamide is important to help improve the appearance of enlarged pores, uneven skin tone, dullness and fine lines.
 This formula applies easily and absorbs into the skin rapidly, providing an excellent base for skincare products that follow.

 "My only issue is how fast it absorbs.
 You need quick fingers to ensure you cover enough ground without adding more and more product!
 Overall though, I definitely think it helps to brighten my face immediately, and I think it's helped over the course of the week with improving the clarity of my skin."

 "Toning solutions I'd used previously were refreshing and light but also contained alcohol, which can dry the skin.
 This toning solution has no alcohol and is packed with a number of beneficial ingredients.
-Since it does contain alpha hydroxyl acid, which can increase sensitivity to the sun, it's important to always wear sunscreen when using this product.
+Since it does contain alpha hydroxy acid, which can increase sensitivity to the sun, it's important to always wear sunscreen when using this product.

 "The bottle has a cap which simply pulls up so the product can easily be applied to a cotton pad for application.
 I like using this product to prepare my skin for the skincare products that follow, and I think it's helped to smooth out the texture of my skin.
 And for what it's worth, Erin swore it helped clear up a random, stubborn breakout while she was home!"